Rafael Pérez (police officer): Questions about credibility

-Murder of The Notorious B.I.G. allegations
+Allegations of involvement in the murder of The Notorious B.I.G.

-In March, 1997, influential rapper Christopher Wallace, who was known as The Notorious B.I.G., was murdered in a Los Angeles drive-by shooting.
+In March, 1997, Christopher Wallace, who was known as The Notorious B.I.G., was murdered in drive-by shooting in Los Angeles.

 On April 16, 2007, Wallace's relatives filed a wrongful death suit against the city of Los Angeles, former LAPD officer Rafael Pérez and his partner former Officer Nino Durden, seeking unspecified general, compensatory and punitive monetary damages.
-The lawsuit was filed in the Los Angeles Superior Court by Wallace's mother, his widow Faith Evans, and his two children.
+The lawsuit was filed in the Los Angeles Superior Court by B.I.G.'s mother Voletta Wallace, his widow Faith Evans, and his two children, CJ and T'yanna.

 The lawsuit states that Pérez, Nino Durden, their partner former officer David Mack, and "certain unknown persons" were responsible for the death of Christopher Wallace.
 The rapper was shot to death on March 9, 1997, as he and Sean Combs left the 11th Annual Soul Train Music Awards after-party held at the Petersen Automotive Museum on Wilshire Boulevard in Los Angeles.
 The lawsuit states the killing was committed "in a very efficient, organized and professional manner, suggesting that a high degree of coordination and planning preceded his murder."
-The suit further alleges that Pérez admitted to the LAPD that he and David Mack "conspired to murder, and participated in the murder of Christopher Wallace."
+The wrongful death lawsuit states that Pérez was a member of "a violent street gang associated with Death Row Records, and that he was partly responsible for Wallace's death."The suit further alleges that Pérez admitted to the LAPD that he and David Mack "conspired to murder, and participated in the murder of Christopher Wallace."
 It was alleged that Pérez was on duty during the night of March 9, 1997 but there was no evidence of that allegation.

 Christopher Wallace's murder is believed to have been in retaliation for the murder of Tupac Shakur.
 Tupac Shakur was a member of Death Row Records, run by Marion "Suge" Knight.
 Knight is known to have hired off-duty Rampart cops for security such as Kevin Gaines, who was shot to death by fellow LAPD officer Frank Lyga on March 18, 1997.
 Knight, who grew up in Compton, is well known for his ties to the Bloods.
 Following his arrest, detectives found several photos of Rafael Pérez flashing Blood gang signs.
 The connection between Pérez and the murder of Christopher Wallace has long been a source of speculation by the LAPD.

-The current wrongful death lawsuit states that Pérez was a member of "a violent street gang associated with Death Row Records, and that he was partly responsible for Wallace's death."